 ‘Apart from her white crow’s nest and exceptionally large bridge, there is little to distinguish the vessel… but the romance of her mission and the fame of her chief Sir Ernest Shackleton, invested the Quest with a glory of her own.’

 Leeds Mercury, 17 August 1921

 This year, the crow’s nest is travelling back to South Georgia to feature in a very special exhibition, Shackleton’s Last Quest.
-The exhibition marks the centenary of the launch of the Quest voyage and the event that is considered the end of the heroic era of exploration, the death of Shackleton.
+The exhibition marks the centenary of the Quest voyage and the event that is considered the end of the heroic era of exploration, the death of Shackleton.